nus-cs2103-AY2021S1/tp/docs/UserGuide.md

 1. Copy the file to the folder you want to use as the _home folder_ for CommonCents.

 1. Double-click the file to start the app.
-You should see the GUI similar to the one below in a few seconds.
+You should see the GUI similar to the one below in a few seconds (**Figure**).
 Note how the app contains some sample expenses and revenues.<br>

    ![Ui](images/Ui.png)